sinncostan/csci3055u-project-template/README.md

 > _Describe at least one contribution by the open source community written in the language._
-  * Kantan CSV (would visit https://github.com/nrinaudo/kantan.csv for more information)
+  * Kantan CSV (recommend visiting https://github.com/nrinaudo/kantan.csv for more information)
       * Is a CSV Handling Library in Scala
       * helps by treating the csv data as a simple iterator
       * Was created to help people using this data exchange format due to it being unpopular as of the moment